davemaier/sywi_data_plattform/README.md

 #### 2. Hot Reload

+The dev environment uses `watchfiles` to automatically restart the Dagster gRPC server when code changes.
+After editing files in `pipelines/<name>/assets/`, `_shared/`, or `defs.py`:

+1. The pipeline container detects the change and restarts the gRPC server automatically
-After editing code in `pipelines/<name>/assets/`, click the **"Reload"** button in the Dagster UI to reload the code location.
-Volume mounts keep source files in sync with containers.
+2. Click **"Reload"** in the Dagster UI to reload the code location

+This enables fast iteration without manually restarting containers.

 #### 3. Pull Data from Production (Optional)